Strandkrabbe/TS3-Viewer/README.md

 # Build
 Precompiled Versions can be found in the releases.
-Or you can directly build from the source dependencies are not required.
+Or you can directly build from the source required dependencies are available at the releases.

 # Usage
 First you have to install the client query plugin in your teamspeak client.